7 Healthy Ideas to Enjoy Ramadan and Delicious Iftar Recipes

 Not only fasting, Ramadan is also the month of abstaining from impurities like gossiping and cursing.

-Recipe: It is a common dish from Gulf.
+Recipe: It is a common dish from the Gulf.
 It basically contains wheat with chicken buried underneath.

 - Soak the wheat overnight